Franklin Lushington

 Sir Franklin Lushington (4 January 1823 – 10 November 1901) was a British barrister and judge.
 He was Chief Magistrate of the Metropolitan Police Courts in London from 1899 until his death, in succession to Sir John Bridge.

 A member of the Lushington family, Franklin Lushington was the son of Edmund Henry Lushington and the brother of Henry Lushington.
 He was a member of the Supreme Council of Justice of the United States of the Ionian Islands, serving until 1858.
 Appointed a metropolitan magistrate at the Thames Magistrates' Court in 1869, he was transferred to Bow Street Magistrates' Court in 1890.

-Franklin Lushington was a close friend of the writer Edward Lear, who met him in Malta in 1849 and then toured southern Greece with him.
-Lear developed an infatuation for him that Lushington did not wholly reciprocate.
-Although they remained friends for almost forty years, until Lear's death, the disparity of their feelings constantly tormented Lear.
-Indeed, Lear's attempts at male companionship were not always successful; the very intensity of Lear's affections may have doomed these relationships.
+Franklin Lushington was a close friend of the writer Edward Lear, whom he met in Malta in 1849.
+They subsequently embarked on a tour of southern Greece together.
+Lear developed strong feelings for Lushington, but Lushington did not fully reciprocate these feelings.
+Despite this, they maintained their friendship for nearly four decades until Lear's death.
+The imbalance of their emotions constantly troubled Lear, and his attempts at forming intimate relationships with men were not always fruitful.
+The intensity of Lear's affections may have contributed to the difficulties he faced in sustaining these relationships.